EU urged not to forget Belarus as bloc prepares sanctions

 Ukraine shares a 1,084-kilometer (678-mile) border with Belarus, and Ukrainian Interior Minister Denys Monastyrskiy has announced plans to build a fence on the borders with Belarus and Russia in the wake of the incident.

+Russian President Vladimir Putin repeated the message in Wednesday’s call with European Council President Charles Michel, noting that the EU’s plan to introduce a new round of sanctions against Belarus is “counterproductive.”

+The Kremlin said in its readout of the call that Putin pointed at the use of water cannons, tear gas and stun grenades by Polish forces and voiced hope that Michel could persuade Warsaw to stop “using violence against migrants and avoid actions that could lead to the escalation of the situation.”

-Frank Jordans in Berlin and Yuras Karmanau in Kyiv, Ukraine, contributed to this report.
+Frank Jordans in Berlin, Yuras Karmanau in Kyiv, Ukraine and Vladimir Isachenkov in Moscow contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.